Mastodon

 If You Scored Low on Investing

-Start with the concept of compound interest and why time in the market matters more than timing the market.
+Start with compound interest - the first Big Three question above, and the one concept that makes time in the market matter more than timing the market.
 Our compound interest calculator lets you model different scenarios so you can see the numbers for yourself.
 From there, learn about diversification, index funds, and how to evaluate costs.
 Once you are comfortable with the basics, our guide on how to read an ETF factsheet will help you evaluate specific investment products.

 Putting It All Together

-The quiz is designed to be a starting point, not an end point.
+The quiz is a starting point, not an end point.
 Knowing your level is useful, but only if you act on it.

 If you are working towards financial independence, knowing your weak spots matters.
 A gap in pension knowledge might mean you are missing out on free employer contributions.
 A gap in tax knowledge might mean you are paying more than you need to.
-A gap in investing knowledge might mean your money is sitting in cash, slowly losing value to inflation.
+A gap in investing knowledge might mean your money is sitting in cash, slowly losing value to inflation - the second Big Three question, playing out in your own accounts.

 Use the quiz alongside our other tools.
-The FI number calculator helps you work out how much you need to reach financial independence, and the compound interest calculator shows how your current savings rate translates into long-term wealth.
-Together, these tools give you a clear picture of where you are and what you need to learn next.
+The FI number calculator helps you work out how much you need to reach financial independence, the compound interest calculator lets you do the maths on how your current savings rate translates into long-term wealth, and the net worth tracker tells you what the whole picture adds up to today.
+If you want to know how that picture compares with everyone else's, average net worth by age in the UK is the reality check.

 Take the financial literacy quiz now and find out where you really stand.